 What’s DNA size selection?

 DNA size selection (or DNA sizing) is the targeted capture of DNA fragments of a specific size or a size range.
 It’s broadly used in sequencing.
-And it’s one sample preparation step that has the greatest impact on the quality of sequencing results.
-Ineffective sizing can waste sequencing capacity on low molecular weight material such as adapter-dimers or primer-dimers and imprecise sizing can hurt data quality.
+And it’s a sample preparation step that has the greatest impact on the quality of sequencing results.
+Ineffective sizing can waste sequencing capacity on low molecular weight material such as adapter-dimers or primer-dimers (see DNA Clean-up) and imprecise sizing can hurt data quality.
 Precise DNA sizing can boost sequencing efficiency, save money, improve data, and even allow sequencing of low-input samples.